Block cipher mode of operation: Example

 CBC has been the most commonly used mode of operation.
 Its main drawbacks are that encryption is sequential (i.e., it cannot be parallelized), and that the message must be padded to a multiple of the cipher block size.
 One way to handle this last issue is through the method known as ciphertext stealing.
 Note that a one-bit change in a plaintext or initialization vector (IV) affects all following ciphertext blocks.

 Decrypting with the incorrect IV causes the first block of plaintext to be corrupt but subsequent plaintext blocks will be correct.
 This is because each block is XORed with the ciphertext of the previous block, not the plaintext, so one does not need to decrypt the previous block before using it as the IV for the decryption of the current one.
 This means that a plaintext block can be recovered from two adjacent blocks of ciphertext.
 As a consequence, decryption can be parallelized.
 Note that a one-bit change to the ciphertext causes complete corruption of the corresponding block of plaintext, and inverts the corresponding bit in the following block of plaintext, but the rest of the blocks remain intact.
 This peculiarity is exploited in different padding oracle attacks, such as POODLE.

-Explicit initialization vectors takes advantage of this property by prepending a single random block to the plaintext.
+Explicit initialization vectors take advantage of this property by prepending a single random block to the plaintext.
 Encryption is done as normal, except the IV does not need to be communicated to the decryption routine.
 Whatever IV decryption uses, only the random block is "corrupted".
 It can be safely discarded and the rest of the decryption is the original plaintext.

 Propagating cipher block chaining (PCBC)

 The propagating cipher block chaining or plaintext cipher-block chaining mode was designed to cause small changes in the ciphertext to propagate indefinitely when decrypting, as well as when encrypting.
 In PCBC mode, each block of plaintext is XORed with both the previous plaintext block and the previous ciphertext block before being encrypted.
 Like with CBC mode, an initialization vector is used in the first block.

 Unlike CBC, decrypting PCBC with the incorrect IV (initialization vector) causes all blocks of plaintext to be corrupt.

 Encryption and decryption algorithms are as follows:

 PCBC is used in Kerberos v4 and WASTE, most notably, but otherwise is not common.

 On a message encrypted in PCBC mode, if two adjacent ciphertext blocks are exchanged, this does not affect the decryption of subsequent blocks.
 For this reason, PCBC is not used in Kerberos v5.

 Cipher feedback (CFB)

 Full-block CFB

 The cipher feedback (CFB) mode, in its simplest form uses the entire output of the block cipher.
-In this variation, it is very similar to CBC, makes a block cipher into a self-synchronizing stream cipher.
+In this variation, it is very similar to CBC, turning a block cipher into a self-synchronizing stream cipher.
 CFB decryption in this variation is almost identical to CBC encryption performed in reverse: